MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/xamarin.md

     **Xamarin.Forms**

-     For creating a Xamarin Forms application targeting both iOS and Android platforms, you need to create two applications in Mobile Center portal - one for each platform.
+     For creating a Xamarin.Forms application targeting both iOS and Android platforms, you need to create two applications in Mobile Center portal - one for each platform.
 Creating two apps will give you two App secrets - one for iOS and another for Android.
 Open **App.xaml.cs** (or your class that inherits `Xamarin.Forms.Application`) in your shared or portable project and add the API below in the `OnStart()` override method.

         MobileCenter.Start("ios={Your Xamarin iOS App Secret};android={Your Xamarin Android App secret}", typeof(Analytics), typeof(Crashes));